-- 8.9 The TAP may be similar in its composition to that of the SRT.
-It will ensure that the procurement exercise is managed in accordance with existing legislative requirements and the Business Case where one has been approved.
-Its roles include signing off all documentation required to undertake a procurement exercise, including evaluations at qualification and/or award stages. - 8.10 The TAP will be chaired by a senior service manager in the client department (or where there are several departments involved, in the department with the highest spend), with a senior sponsor, and include relevant stakeholders (e.g. contract manager).
+- 9.1.1 Where a competitive tendering exercise is to be undertaken and the estimated value exceeds the Key Decision threshold a Tender Appraisal Panel (TAP) shall be established to take responsibility for managing all aspects of the procurement process. - 9.1.2 The TAP may be similar in its composition to that of the SRT.
+It will ensure that the procurement exercise is managed in accordance with existing legislative requirements and the Procurement Strategy & Business Case that has been approved by the Cabinet.
+Its roles include signing off all final documentation required to undertake a procurement exercise, including evaluations at qualification and/or award stages. - 9.1.3 The TAP will be chaired by a senior service manager in the client department (or where there are several departments involved, in the department with the highest spend), with a senior sponsor, and include relevant stakeholders (e.g. contract manager).
 It will consult and engage relevant professional officers in legal, finance, procurement, IT and HR.
 It will also commission additional expertise where this is warranted.
-It will be responsible for - ensuring a contract is put in place in accordance with legal requirements, - that it meets required deadlines and service requirements and - represents value for money. - 8.11 In most instances the TAP will identify and appoint a Project Officer who will be responsible for the day to day running of the procurement exercise.
-The Project Officer will be a member of the TAP. - 8.12 Before beginning a purchase, the Project Officer responsible for it must, in a manner commensurate with the complexity and value of the purchase: - ensure that there is an estimating process which sets out the initial project estimate, revised estimates and tender estimate being a necessary part of the tender comparison and competitiveness evaluation.
-Such estimates must reflect current or expected market values and must not be over inflated as a means of avoiding the requirements of either or both the Regulations or these CSOs. - take into account any procurement guidance issued by the Procurement Strategy Board and/or the Chief Executive (or any other officer he/she nominates). - consider any recommendations arising out of a Service Review (including the Business Case) - consult with the Director for Procurement & I.T.
-Strategy to ensure that a contractual arrangement is not already in place (either as an in-house service or as a contract with an external organisation). - appraise the need for the expenditure and its priority - define the objectives of the purchase and, where appropriate, ensure that they meet the requirements of the Business Case developed by the SRT; - assess the risks associated with the purchase and how to manage them - consider, where it is appropriate, the Council's responsibilities under the Civil Contingency Act in terms of potential emergencies and the continuity of high priority services - have due regard to the Council's responsibilities under the Public Sector Equality Dutyi arising from the Equality Act 2010 and other relevant legislation (e.g. The Public Services (Social Value) Act 2012) - consider what procurement method is most likely to achieve the purchasing objectives, including: - internal provision ("make decision") or - external sourcing ("buy decision"), - collaboration (including shared services) with other purchasers, partnering and long-term relationships
+It will be responsible for - (a) ensuring a contract is put in place in accordance with legal requirements, - (b) that it meets required deadlines and service requirements. - (c) represents value for money, and - (d) it meets the agreed objectives set out in the Procurement Strategy & Business Case. - 9.1.4 In most instances the TAP will identify and appoint a Project Officer who will be responsible for the day to day running of the procurement exercise.
+The Project Officer will be a member of the TAP. - 9.1.5 Before beginning the tendering process, the Project Officer responsible for it must, in a manner commensurate with the complexity and value of the project: - (a) act on the agreed recommendations set out in the agreed Procurement Strategy & Business Case - (b) ensure that there is an estimating process which sets out the initial project estimate, revised estimates and tender estimate being a necessary part of the tender comparison and competitiveness evaluation.
+Such estimates must reflect current or expected market values and must not be over or under inflated as a means of avoiding the requirements of either or both the Regulations or these CSOs. - (c) take into account any procurement guidance issued by the Procurement Strategy Board and/or the Chief Executive (or any other officer he/she nominates). - (d) assess the risks associated with the purchase and how to manage them - (e) have due regard to the Council's responsibilities under the Public Services (Social Value) Act 2012 and Public Sector Equality Duty arising from the Equality Act 2010 and other relevant legislation;